Noise from neighbours

 If first attempts to ease the situation fail and the noise is considered to be a statutory nuisance we can take action to help stop the problem.
 A statutory noise nuisance is noise which affects others in a significant and unreasonable way.
 Other factors such as time of day, frequency, duration, volume and type of noise and how many people are affected are also taken into account.

 Frequently asked questions

-- what action can the council take and what can the public expect from us?
+- What action can the council take and what can you expect from us?

 You may also like to visit some other websites related to noise issues.

 For advice or information call 01273 294266